felipezxkq/Pudu/README.md

 ## Getting started

-Send us a email to puduapp@gmail.com so we can add you to Android's internal testing.
+Send us an email to puduapp@gmail.com so we can add you to Android's internal testing.
 If you're reading this in the future, it is likely that you will be able to find the application in the Play Store.

 ## Built with

+- [IBM Watson Speech to Text](https://www.ibm.com/cloud/watson-speech-to-text) - The service used to translate speech to text
+- [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) - The software platform to make data analisis
 - [Firebase](https://firebase.google.com) - The NoSQL database used
-- [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio) - The software platform to make data analisis
 - [Kotlin](https://kotlinlang.org) - The language used for Android development
-- [IBM Watson Speech to Text](https://www.ibm.com/cloud/watson-speech-to-text) - The service used to translate speech to text
 - [Facebook SDK](https://www.ibm.com/cloud/watson-speech-to-text) - SDK used to share through facebook apps
 - [ZXing Android Embedded](https://github.com/journeyapps/zxing-android-embedded) - Barcode scanning library for Android

 ## Authors

-* Diego Jiménez
+* Diego Jiménez (Software Developer) - diegojimenez377@gmail.com
-* Cristina Pradenas
+* Cristina Pradenas (Artist) - crispradjim123@gmail.com
-* Gabriel Pradenas
+* Gabriel Pradenas (Artist) - gabriel.pradenas95@gmail.com
-* Felipe Jiménez
+* Felipe Jiménez (Software Developer) - felipe.zxkq@gmail.com

 ## Separate repositories